David J. Ettinger

 - Defended multinational food companies against professional consumers who act as bounty hunters

 - Represented food companies against challenges from regulatory authorities in Asia, including potential recalls, and responded to government inspections/investigations and warning letters

 - Provided guidance to clients on the evolving regulations and regulatory environment regarding food contact materials in Asian countries

 - Strategized to retrieve food and food-related products from government detention and seizures, and counseled clients to prevent facility shut-downs and disruption of business

 - Counseled clients on the regulation of novel tobacco products (i.e., e-cigarettes, heat-not-burn, etc.) in the U.S. and Asia, including applicable pre-market approval requirements, marketing restrictions, etc.

-- Advised clients on the status of labelling requirements for food products entering the Asian market
+- Advised clients on the status of labeling requirements for food products entering the Asian market

-- Guided clients through numerous food labelling issues such as, advising on food labelling, as well as formulating food claims for products to eliminate or mitigate regulatory risks
+- Guided clients through numerous food labeling issues, such as advising on food labeling, as well as formulating food claims for products to eliminate or mitigate regulatory risks

 - Counseled clients on the Chinese regulations on cross-border e-commerce (CBEC) mode of import for food products and various consumer products, e.g., personal care products